 3. To qualify for a redundancy payment, the member of staff must be an employee, working under a contract of employment for an NHS employer.
-'NHS employer' means NHS trusts, primary care trusts, strategic health authorities and special health authorities and any predecessor or successor body.
+'NHS employer' means NHS Boards, Special Health Boards, NHS National Services Scotland (formerly the Common Services Agency) and any predecessor or successor body.
 Non executive directors of NHS organisations do not qualify.
 Contracts of employment may be written or verbal, and can be for a fixed period or be continuous.
 In law, employees have a contract as soon as they start work and in accepting and undertaking the work required they accept the terms and conditions offered by the employer.
 To qualify for a redundancy payment the employee must also have at least 104 weeks of continuous full-time or part-time service.